worldbank/DECAT_Space2Stats/docs/acceptance/api.md

 ### Description of Deliverable

 This deliverable includes the implementation of an API, providing access to the space2stats database.
 The API supports querying the space2stats data by location.
 The API is a FastAPI application that accesses the underlying PostgreSQL database.
-The API documentation is accessible [here](https://space2stats.ds.io/docs), and example usage can be found in the notebook [here](https://github.com/worldbank/DECAT_Space2Stats/blob/main/notebooks/space2stats_api_demo.ipynb).
+The API documentation is accessible [here](https://space2stats.ds.io/docs); a notebook example can be found [here](https://github.com/worldbank/DECAT_Space2Stats/blob/main/notebooks/space2stats_api_demo.ipynb).

 The acceptance test outlined below verifies that the API meets agreed-upon specifications.